javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/3-events-change-input/article.md

 There's a list of methods [in the specification](https://www.w3.org/TR/clipboard-apis/#dfn-datatransfer) that can work with different data types including files, read/write to the clipboard.

 But please note that clipboard is a "global" OS-level thing.
-Most browsers allow read/write access to the clipboard only in the scope of certain user actions for the safety.
+Most browsers allow read/write access to the clipboard only in the scope of certain user actions for the safety, e.g. in `onclick` event handlers.

 Also it's forbidden to generate "custom" clipboard events with `dispatchEvent` in all browsers except Firefox.